 Martin Daum - President & CEO

-Martin Daum has leadership and visionary responsibility for Daimler Trucks North America LLC and its affiliated companies - Freightliner Trucks, Western Star Trucks, Thomas Built Buses, Freightliner Custom Chassis Corporation, Detroit Diesel Corporation and Axle Alliance Company.
+Martin Daum has leadership and visionary responsibility for Daimler Trucks North America LLC and its affiliated companies - Freightliner Trucks, Western Star Trucks, Thomas Built Buses, Freightliner Custom Chassis Corporation, and Detroit Diesel Corporation.

 Mr. Daum was appointed President and Chief Executive Officer in June 2009.
 In his most recent assignments, he was Member of the Executive Committee of Mercedes-Benz Trucks in Europe since 2002.
 He was the Senior Vice President of Production for Mercedes-Benz Trucks, Head of the Unimog Special Vehicle Division and prior to that, Head of Mercedes-Benz Trucks Controlling.

 Mr. Daum previously held several executive positions for Daimler Trucks in North America including General Manager of Finance at Sterling Truck Corporation in Willoughby, Ohio and the Head of Controlling for the Light Truck Concept in Portland, Oregon.